biom262/bnfo262-2024/BNFO262-Syllabus-2024.md

 ## When are office hours?
 Office hours usually take place via Zoom from DATE/TIME.
 The zoom link will be shared internally with the class on Canvas!

 Two Mondays this quarter will be holidays.
-During those weeks, office hours will be held on Wednesday at 4-5pm instead.
+During those weeks, office hours will be held on Wednesday at TBD instead.
 This includes:
-> Wednesday: Jan 17th 4-5pm
+> Wednesday: Jan 17th TBD
 >
-> Wednesday: Feb 20th 4-5pm
+> Wednesday: Feb 20th TBD

 ## Where can I access assignments?
 You will be able to find all homework assignments for this course on the github, in the `hw` directory.
 Exams materials will be shared via Gradescope.
 You will also be able to find all of the necessary materials for each assignment on the UCSD Jupyterhub (Data Science) Platform if you're officially enrolled.
 The Jupyterhub can be found here: https://datahub.ucsd.edu/hub/login